We visited the Ghibli Museum in September 2016.

 I hadn’t even warmed up my Japanese but we found a Lawson store and went for it.
 I asked at the counter and one of the staff came out to help me.
 Well, guess what?
 It was sold out.
 For the whole month.
 The.
 Whole.
 Month.

 I was devastated.
-He told me that the tickets for October would start selling on the following week and that I should try to buy it first thing Monday morning.
+He told me that the tickets for October would start selling in the following week and that I should try to buy it first thing Monday morning.

 It was not the best way to start the trip, really.
 I was destroyed.
 I felt so stupid for not buying it upfront.
 So stupid!
 I thought NZ$ 40 per adult was way too expensive, that we should buy in Japan, as it cost JP¥ 1000/adult.
 With the price for one adult in NZ, we could buy tickets for the whole family if we bought in Japan.

-I checked for 2 months, and I saw that there was always one or 2 days available even in the last days, so I was very confident it would work perfectly fine.
+I checked for 2 months, and I saw that there was always one or 2 days available even in the last days of the month, so I was very confident it would work perfectly fine.